HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 The competitive gap: India versus hydro-powered producers

-The physical reality of Indian aluminium’s emissions position relative to global competitors is already stark — the 2027 review would simply be the moment CBAM begins to price it.
-The comparison below shows current embedded emission intensities under a Scope 1+2 scenario, to illustrate what the regulatory change would expose.
+The harsh physical reality of Indian aluminium's emissions position relative to global competitors is already quite stark.
+The 2027 review would simply be the exact moment CBAM begins to price it.
+The comparison below clearly shows current embedded emission intensities under a scary Scope 1+2 scenario to perfectly illustrate what the regulatory change would expose.

 🇮🇸 Iceland (hydro)